hollyschinsky/phonegap-workshop/polish.md

 1. Configuration (config.xml):

-   For this particular application, we're going to go through the exercise of changing it using the config.xml so the status bar is no longer overlaying the content.
-We'll also set the text and icons to white and the background color to match the header we currently have.
+   Setting overlay to false will move our app content below the status bar.
+We're also setting the status bar background style and text/icons to match the app:

    Open the config.xml file and add the following lines to the end of the preferences: